 All maternally related relatives should be clinically screened.
 However, it is not necessary to perform genetic screening for LHON mutation.
 Currently, treatment is not recommended for relatives of an LHON patient.
 However, relevant lifestyle counseling is recommended.

-There is no algorithm or predictive risk factors that could be used to assess the risk of becoming symptomatic.
+There is no algorithm or predictive risk factor that could be used to assess the risk of becoming symptomatic.